 How to Implement Email Validation in React Hook Form

-React Hook Form can delegate the validation to the browser.
-You enable this with the `shouldUseNativeValidation` option when you create the form.
-Keep the input element’s `type="email"` and `required` attributes.
+React Hook Form can delegate the validation process to the browser.
+To do this, you enable the "shouldUseNativeValidation" option when you initialize the form with the "useForm" hook, as shown in the React Hook Form docs.

 const {register, handleSubmit} = useForm({mode: 'onBlur', shouldUseNativeValidation: true})